TheresaLui/SelfHelpContent_v2/articles/microsoft.iothub/iothub-quota-validation.md

 ## **Recommended Steps**

-**Common reasons for unexpectedly hitting daily quota include:**
+**Common reasons for unexpectedly hitting daily quota**

-* If you're using free (F1) edition IoT Hub, it has a smaller message meter size at 0.5 KB (as opposed to 4KB for the paid editions).
-This might cause you to hit daily quota sooner than expected.
+If you use the free (F1) edition IoT Hub, it has a smaller message meter size (0.5 KB versus 4KB for paid editions).
+This can cause you to reach the daily quota sooner than expected.
 [Unfortunately, it's not possible to upgrade from free IoT Hub to paid](https://azure.microsoft.com/pricing/details/iot-hub/). <br>
 * Typically each file upload uses two messages, one for initiation and one for completion
-* Twin reads, writes, and queries are metered in 0.5-KB chunks as opposed of 4 KB
+* Twin reads, writes, and queries are metered in 0.5 KB chunks as opposed of 4 KB

 To learn more, see [IoT Hub Pricing FAQ](https://azure.microsoft.com/pricing/details/iot-hub/).

-**Common questions with IoT Hub throttling include:**
+**Common questions with IoT Hub throttling**

-* If you **didn't get 429 errors but think you've been throttled**, it might be because IoT Hub only sends 429 ThrottlingException when the limit has been violated for too long.
+* If you think you've been throttled but didn't get a 429 error, the cause may be because IoT Hub only sends the "429 ThrottlingException" when the limit has been violated for too long.
 To learn more, see [Traffic shaping](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling#traffic-shaping).
-* If you got **JobQuotaExceededException** with device import or export jobs, it's because you can only have one active import or export job at any point in time
+* If you received a "JobQuotaExceededException" with device import or export jobs, the reason is you can only have one active import or export job at any point in time

-To learn more, see [IoT hub throttling](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling#).
+To learn more, see [IoT Hub throttling](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling#).

 ## **Recommended Documents**